Everything You Need to Know About Day 16 of the World Cup

 There are so many big-name players involved, but Messi and Godin may be the most significant.
 Argentina will only go as far as their dynamic No. 10 can take them.

-Based on his last game, Messi can take La Albiceleste past France.
-He may also be able to reunite a fractured squad chafing under the watch of Sampaoli.
+Based on his most recent game, Messi can take La Albiceleste past France.
+He may also be able to reunite a fractured squad chafing under Sampaoli's watch.

 After his goal against Nigeria, Messi made a point of celebrating with his under-pressure coach, a gesture Sampaoli appreciated, per Sky Sports: "Leo's gesture with me makes me proud.
 He knows all the passion I put into everything I do.
 We share the dream of coming to Russia to achieve something important for Argentina."